minvws/nl-covid19-data-dashboard/README.md

 We are using Next.js with static site generation.
 This means sometimes it can be a bit more complex to query data when you compare it against a solution such as SWR or react-query, but static builds are better for performance.

+To get the data files from production into your local environment, run `yarn download`.

 If you want to change locale from `nl` - the default - to `en`, you need to make a `.env.local` file.

 **.env.local**